 Synchronous Telephone (Audio-Only) Technology

-The following procedure codes may be provided to children eligible through SHARS as telehealth services via synchronous telephone (audio-only) technology to students with whom the treating provider has an ‘established relationship’ and if clinically appropriate (as determined by the treating provider), safe, and agreed to by the student receiving services.
+The following procedure codes (see manual) may be provided to children eligible through SHARS as telehealth services via synchronous telephone (audio-only) technology to students with whom the treating provider has an ‘established relationship’ and if clinically appropriate (as determined by the treating provider), safe, and agreed to by the student receiving services.

 HHSC encourages the use of synchronous audiovisual technology over telephone (audio-only) delivery of telehealth services whenever possible.
 Therefore, if delivered by synchronous telephone (audio-only) technology, providers must document in the student’s medical record the reason(s) for why a synchronous audiovisual platform was not used.